modelb-llc/holoseat-pre-1.0/app-src/readme.txt

 The sub-directories contain the following content:

-- app: source code for the Holoseat app
+- holoseat: source code/module for the Holoseat app
 - {holoseat_env}: assumed name for the shared virtualenv
 - tech-demos: contains a series of test scripts to demo key technologies for the app
 - visual-design: contains customized Bootstrap for the app

+You can run the Holoseat app with the following command:
+	python -m holoseat

+Use the '-d' option to run the app in debug mode.
+This will enable debugging in the Flask UI and Tornado API.
+It will also enable the Serial Monitor in the app.